Crowdspring

 Crowdspring (written "crowdSPRING", legally crowdSPRING, LLC) is an online marketplace for crowdsourced creative services.

 Overview

 Crowdspring was co-founded in May 2007 by Ross Kimbarovsky and Michael Samson.
 Crowdspring launched its online marketplace publicly in May 2008.
 Crowdspring is based in Chicago.

 More than 200,000 graphic designers and writers from 200 countries work on Crowdspring.

 Blog

 Crowdspring maintains a blog which was launched in mid-2008.

-Criticism
+Crowdspring has faced ongoing criticism regarding its speculative business model, which involves asking designers and writers to submit completed work with no guarantee of payment unless their submission is selected.
+Critics argue that this practice can result in many contributors effectively working without compensation, despite Crowdspring collecting fees from clients.

-When it launched publicly in mid-2008, the company and its business model received some criticism because Crowdspring's marketplace works on a speculative model and challenges traditional ways of buying and selling graphic design, industrial design, and copywriting services.
-This is the process of asking professionals to complete custom work for the chance of getting payment.
-This means that most people involved in the process effectively work for free.
-Crowdspring embraced and actively participates in the debate about its spec work business model.
+In some cases, participants have expressed frustration with delayed or missing payments, further fueling criticism about fairness and transparency on the platform.
+Crowdspring has responded to such feedback by stating that they provide a global platform to connect creatives with businesses and offer opportunities to grow their portfolios.